ttirtawi/cdk-template-ecs-on-ec2/README.md

     ```

-4. Add the following code on the very top of `lib/cdk-project-stack.ts` to import all required modules.
+4. Add the following code on the very top of `lib/cdk-project-stack.ts` (under Construct) to import all required modules.
 With CDK v2 we don't need to install each module manually, we just need to import from `aws-cdk-lib`:

     ```
     import { Stack, StackProps, RemovalPolicy, CfnOutput } from 'aws-cdk-lib';
     import { Construct } from 'constructs';

+    // Add these lines
     import * as ec2 from 'aws-cdk-lib/aws-ec2';
     import * as ecs from 'aws-cdk-lib/aws-ecs';
     import * as alb from 'aws-cdk-lib/aws-elasticloadbalancingv2';